QuantumEntangledAndy/neolink/README.md

 - `/control/ptz/assign [id] [name]` Set the current PTZ position to a preset ID and name
 - `/control/pir [on|off]`
+- `/control/siren on` Signal the siren, the message is always "on" as there is no "off" signal for the siren

 Status Messages: